54 Baker Avenue Extension | Suite 303 | Concord, MA 01742

 About Mass Eye and Ear, Concord

-Under the direction of Michael Fattal, MD, the physicians at Mass Eye and Ear, Concord provide expert care for pediatric and adult patients suffering from conditions of the ears, nose, throat, head and neck, as well as a range of cosmetic and reconstructive facial plastic procedures.
+Under the direction of Mark T. Brown, MD, MBA, the physicians at Mass Eye and Ear, Concord provide expert care for pediatric and adult patients suffering from conditions of the ears, nose, throat, head and neck, as well as a range of cosmetic and reconstructive facial plastic procedures.

 Comprehensive Otolaryngology (Ear, Nose and Throat)